 The typical homeschooling mom is actually the one who has a high and mighty air about her when she’s with other moms who have chosen to use the public school system or have their children in a private school.
 She may not say things out loud, but everyone knows she’s thinking less of them.

 Actually, the typical homeschool mom oozes with patience, love, and immense educational understanding.
 She’s like the perfect preschool teacher combined with the most brilliant university professor, and nothing that her children do or say could ever stump or exasperate her.
+She never yells at her kids or loses her calm demeanor.

 Or is she?